Updated October 19, 2023

-To be effective, each of these phases must be fully integrated within the company organization.
+Each phase must be fully integrated within the company organization to be effective.

 1. Context Definition

 Context definition emphasizes the following essential points:

 - The next thing is to identify and define an assessment activity schedule.

-The next phase of the Risk management process is the risk Identification Process; it is important to identify the potential risks and then give their detailed description.
-Hence all possible sources of risk management training such as the positions of the stakeholders, market changes, manufacturing errors or work accidents should be thoroughly analyzed.
-The process of identifying potential risks management techniques must include:
+The next phase of the Risk Management process is the Risk Identification Process.
+It is important to identify the potential risks and give their detailed description.
+Hence, all possible sources of risk management training, such as the stakeholders’ positions, market changes, manufacturing errors, or work accidents, should be thoroughly analyzed.
+The process of identifying potential risk management techniques must include the following: